Muhamed-Elhosiny/Cybersecurity_Projects/2_Firewall_and _Security_Configurations/README.md

 ## 3.3 Monitor Logs with Fail2Ban

 Monitoring Fail2Ban’s status ensures that it is working correctly and provides insights into any banned IP addresses.
-This helps verify that your firewall and security rules are effective and provides additional protection against potential threats.
+This helps verify that my firewall and security rules are effective and provides additional protection against potential threats.

 ![pic_11](screenshots/Picture11.png)